 Learn more about Siena Forest

-In her spare time, Siena enjoys hiking, reading novels and biographies, gardening, traveling, cooking, baking bread, laughing with her husband and cuddling their two cats.
+Siena is an enthusiastic advocate for the arts and on the board of Out of the Box Opera.
+In her spare time, she enjoys hiking, reading novels and biographies, cooking, baking bread, laughing with her husband and cuddling their two cats.